-Julia Murphy, Class of '17: Although I am undeclared I am considering at doing a double major with Economics and Environmental Studies.
-I am from Berkeley, California and have always lived in the San Francisco Bay Area until now.
+Julia Murphy, Class of '17: I am an Economics and Environmental Studies double major with a minor in Religion.
 I feel that economics and environmental sustainability go hand-in-hand.
 To me the Green EDGE Fund represents this duality, which inspired my desire to be a board member and inspires me as I work with Green EDGE.
 Although I appreciate people’s efforts to make life-changes to support the environment I feel that our generation must fight for substantial infrastructural and societal change for our society to be environmentally sustainable.
 I enjoy traveling and music.
-This semester at Oberlin I am a member of ObieWear and I am also part of an intramural bowling team.
+This semester at Oberlin I am part of a new organization looking to create pluralism in economics, I am also teaching the Alternative Schools of Economic Thought ExCo.
+Otherwise, I am on the Economics Majors Committee.
 I am very excited about working with the EDGE Fund this semester and for the years to come.